dwrobel/flatcam/README.md

 - fixed a bug in the Merge functions
 - fixed the Export PNG function when using the 2D legacy graphic engine
-- added a new capability to toggle the grid lines for both graphic engines: menu link in View and key shortcut combo ALT+G
+- added a new capability to toggle the grid lines for both graphic engines: menu link in View and key shortcut combo Alt+G
 - changed the grid colors for 3D graphic engine when in Dark mode
 - enhanced the Tool Film adding the Film adjustments and added the GUI in Preferences
 - set the GUI layout in Preferences for a new category named Tools 2